 As the communication tool has so many layers, they break the video up into different sections which helps the viewer to follow.
 There is lots of information to digest as there are so many possibilities but they have made the video engaging and fun!

 Through a combination of upbeat music, colourful icons, and a clear voiceover, it’s easy to understand the benefits of using Monday.com and it encourages the viewer to use this in their own business.

 A winning example of an animated corporate video that is informative yet playful.

 Animated Corporate Video Examples to Inspire Your Next Campaign

 So there you have it.

-A list of animated corporate video examples to give you a little inspo for your next video campaign.
+A list of animated corporate video examples to give you a little inspiration for your next video campaign.

 If you’re a Marketing Manager, and you’ve been tasked with the job of creating a new animated corporate video, it can be a challenge.
 After all, whilst this is a fun and playful format, it still needs to communicate the key brand messages.